Donders-Institute/bidscoin/docs/workflow.rst

    If the default subject/session expression (e.g. ``/sub-(.*?)/`` where ``sub-`` can be substituted by your prefix) fails to parse the subject or session label, try prepending (a part of) the sourcefolder path, e.g. if your data is in ``/project/sourcedata/s001/..`` and your subject prefix is ``s``, try ``<<filepath:/sourcedata/s(.*?)/>>`` for extracting the ``001`` subject label.
 This is especially useful if your subject folders have no or a very short prefix.

 .. tip::
    Clear the ``session`` label field if you have data with only one session.
-This will remove the optional session label from the BIDS ouptput name
+This will remove the optional session label from the BIDS output name

 Edit window
 ^^^^^^^^^^^

-In the main window, you can double-click the BIDS output name of a data sample or click the [Edit] button next to it (NB: the `*` in this button indicates that attention is required) to open a new window, as shown below.
+In the main window, you can double-click the BIDS output name of a data sample or click the [Edit] button next to it (NB: the ``*`` in this button indicates that attention is required) to open a new window, as shown below.
 In this new window, the full bids-mapping info of the clicked data-sample (AKA run-item) is shown, with the filesystem ``Properties`` and file ``Attributes`` input on the left, and, most importantly, the associated BIDS ``Data type``, ``Data filename`` and ``Meta data`` output on the right.
 Editing the properties and attributes is usually not necessary and considered advanced usage, so you can focus on the BIDS output tables on the right.
 You should first make sure the BIDS ``Data type`` (drop down menu) and its ``suffix`` label (drop down menu) are set correctly, and then you should edit the (automatically generated) BIDS values that you think are not optimal or incorrect (double-click the cell).
 Each time an item is edited, a new ``Data filename`` preview is shown (green or red text indicates that the name is BIDS compliant or not).
 In the ``Meta data`` table (see the figure below) you can enter key-value pairs that you like to be stored as BIDS meta-data in the json sidecar file.
 Right-clicking the meta table allows you to import meta-data from JSON/YAML/CSV/TSV files on disk.

 If the preview of the BIDS filename and meta-data both look good, you can store the data in the bidsmap by clicking the [OK] button.